 Registered Nursing, Associate in Science (A.S.)

-The Associate of Science in Nursing (ASDN) is designed to provide the student with basic nursing knowledge and skills to successfully assess, plan, and implement the care of patients.
-Graduates of this program enter a challenging and exciting filed with a variety of employment opportunities, such as acute, emergency, critical, home health, maternal, and infant care.
+The Associate of Science in Nursing (ASDN) is designed to provide students with basic nursing knowledge and skills to successfully assess, plan, and implement the care of patients.
+Graduates of this program enter a challenging and exciting filed with a variety of employment opportunities such as; acute, emergency, critical, home health, maternal, and infant care.

 Florida Gateway College (Main Campus)